 2. What problems am I trying to solve?

 People seek out products and services primarily to solve their problems, no matter how big or small.
 Take some time to brainstorm the solutions that you provide your customers.
 Then, you can move on to figuring out who may be likely to have these problems.
-From there, the next step is to imagine the type of person you think would benefit from your product - how they act, how they talk, what media they consume.
+From there, the next step is to imagine the type of person you think would benefit from your product or service—how they act, how they talk, what media they consume.
 Once you do this, you’ll have a better vision of how to approach your potential market and ways you can fulfill their demands.

 Let’s think about Nike for a second.
 In order to find their audience, they had to think, “What can we do to make it easier for individuals to exercise more comfortably?” or “What can we provide that will differentiate us from similar companies out there?”
 As a team, they had to think about problems they could solve with the products they create.

 The same goes for you when defining your market.
 It's beneficial to start out looking at what you will be able to solve and then moving further into thinking about whom you’re trying to reel in by being their solution.

 - How can we make their life easier by the products/services we offer?

 - How do we take care of our customers in a way no one else does?

 3. What does my customer look like?

 Painting a picture of the customer you hope to attract will keep you rolling in the right direction.
 Start by listing off the types of people you think would suffer from the problems you previously came up with.
 This will push you to start grouping them up by location and looking at what they do individually in that area.
 For example, are you looking for teachers, manufacturers, marketing managers, restaurant owners, etc.?